Mary McDonnell: Career

 In 2003, McDonnell starred in the miniseries Battlestar Galactica as Laura Roslin.
-The miniseries led to the weekly series, with McDonnell's reprising her Laura Roslin role.
+The miniseries led to the weekly series, with McDonnell reprising her Laura Roslin role.
 The series ended in March 2009.
 McDonnell received worldwide recognition for her performance in the show, part of which was shown when she was invited to the United Nations for a retrospective and discussion with Edward James Olmos (Admiral Adama).

-McDonnell took part in a special session entitled Battlestar Galactica at the 2009 World Science Festival.
+McDonnell took part in a special session titled Battlestar Galactica at the 2009 World Science Festival.
 The session also included Michael Hogan, as well as scientists Hod Lipson and Kevin Warwick.

 In 2011, she appeared in the role of Kate Roberts, the mother of Emma Roberts's character in Scream 4.

 From 2009 to 2012, McDonnell had a recurring role in The Closer as Capt.
 Sharon Raydor, a police captain in the Force Investigation Division, who often butts heads with Kyra Sedgwick's Golden Globe and Emmy award-winning character.
 McDonnell received an Emmy nomination for Outstanding Guest Actress in a Drama Series in 2011 for the role.

 After The Closer wrapped up its final season 2012, McDonnell's character continued as the lead in the spin-off, Major Crimes, which debuted August 13, 2012 and ended in January 2018.

+On May 29, 2026, it was announced that McDonnell has joined the cast of Baywatch in a recurring role as Gayle Buchannon, the mother of Hobie Buchannon (Stephen Amell) and the grandmother of Charlie Vale (Jessica Belkin).